All Episodes

 We've identified the two people as his wife and daughter.

-Uh, and then that information was hacked by the government of Iran, at least one of those email accounts was hacked.
+And then that information was hacked by the government of Iran.

-And so the government of Iran obtained some of these state secrets, according to this indictment.
+And so the government of Iran obtained some of these state secrets according to this indictment.

-And the indictment says that Bolton used language that made clear he knew he was talking about sensitive information, things like the Intel briefer said, or when in the situation room I learned.
+And the indictment says that Bolton used language that made clear he knew he was talking about sensitive information, things like the Intel briefer said, or when in the situation room, I learned.

-Uh so this is this and these charges, as you said, carry uh ten years each, so he could spend the rest of his life in prison in theory if convicted on these charges.
+So he could spend the rest of his life in prison in theory if convicted on these charges.

 But let me tell you what the defense could be here.

-This one has gone through normal channels as we understand it.
+This one has gone through normal channels, as we understand it.

 But let me explain some potential mitigating circumstances here.